Dheuster/AFT-FO4Edition/readme.txt

            Untoggle this setting to have AFT hide synths and display them as regular humans.

-        e) [ ] Allow Core Companion Import

-           By default, AFT will prevent you from forcing core companions to follow you to prevent breaking the game.
-FOr example, if you force Piper to be a follower before getting into diamond city you may never get into diamond city.

-           Toggle this setting if you wish to disable the safeties so you can force CORE companions to follow you.
-Use carefully as bad timing can break the game or certain quests/factions (as pointed out above).
+        b) Treat Settlements as Cities

+           This option affects Outfit selection.
+By default, Cities are considered trading hubs such as Bunker Hill, Diamond City, Covenant, Vault 81 and GoodNeighbor.
+When this global toggle is checked, all player settlements will also be treated as cities for the purpose of outfit enforcement.

+        c) Add Progress to Affinity Feedback

+           Adds [##/100] progress indicator to the end of like/love dislike/hate messages so you can keep tabs on follower relationship progress without having to use the INFO menu on them constantly.
+Note that the game allows a buffer so that you can actually raise your companions score to 110/100.
+(So you dont loose their admiration just because you do 1 thing they dislike).

-        f) Follower Flee in Workshop Mode
+        d) Follower Flee in Workshop Mode

            This option turns on an AI setting so that the follower flees the player when in Workshop mode.
 Note that it can take up to a minute for the AI to kick in.

-        g) Disable AutoRelax
+        e) Disable AutoRelax

            You can individually disable AutoRelax on followers, but often times you may want to just disable it on everyone at once.
 This setting disables autorelax for everyone at once.

-        h) All Followers ride Vertibird
+        f) All Followers ride Vertibird

            By default, AFT will limit the number of followers who will ride the vertibird to 2 (and sometimes less).
 Toggle this option on